 Friends Chair Steve Grudgings gave a presentation on the challenges of volunteer conservation work and industrial archaeology, and how there ae opportunities for learning from the skills an experience of people from many backgrounds when working on volunteer projects at industrial sites.

-The afternoon saw a pleasant viait to the jam-packed Bolton Steam Museum.
+The afternoon saw a pleasant visit to the jam-packed Bolton Steam Museum.
+It was interesting to see how they have restored and how they record and interpret their mechanical collections.

 Its exhibits, working for the conference visitors included an “ex-pat” Barnsley-built engine, made by Joseph Barraclough at the Union Foundry in Barnsley.